HOW TO ENTER THE HORTICULTURE DIVISION

-Registration and Passing takes place in the Passing Tent on the back lawn of Rosecliff, adjacent to the parking lot.
-Exhibitors must allow sufficient time for complete the registration and entry cards as well as for the passing process for each entry.
+Creative outdoor container entries must be brought to the Passing Tent on the back lawn of Rosecliff, adjacent to the parking lot.
+Exhibitors must allow sufficient time to complete registration and entry cards as well as for the passing process for each entry.
 Exhibitors with multiple entries should allow an hour or more to complete the process.
-Passing for Division III closes promptly at 11:00 a.m.
-No entries will be passed after that time.
+No entries for Division II & III will be accepted after 9:30 a.m. on Thursday, June 20, 2019.
+No entries will be passed after this time.
 Assistance will be available to move large containers.

 Horticulture Division IV: Cut Specimens

 All cut specimens must be brought to the Passing Tent on the back lawn of Rosecliff, adjacent to the parking lot.
-Registration closes promptly @ 3:15 p.m.
-Exhibitors with multiple entries should arrive no later than 2:30 p.m.
-Cut specimen passing closes promptly at 3:30 p.m.
-No entries will be passed after this time.
-Cut specimens must be properly conditioned in order to survive the entire (un-air conditioned) run of the Show.
+Registration closes promptly at 1:00 p.m. on Thursday, June 20, 2019.
+Exhibitors with multiple entries should arrive by noon on Thursday, June 20, 2019.
+No entries for Division IV will be accepted after 12:30 p.m. on Thursday, June 20, 2019.
+Cut specimens must be properly conditioned in order to survive the entire run of the Show.
+Please note the specimen must be able to last in un-air-conditioned conditions.
 The Newport Flower Show reserves the right to remove wilted cut specimens.

-Amateurs and professionals are eligible to enter any class; however, entries may not be entered under a commercial or business name.
-This rule does not apply to Division I or Division II, Class 8, which are designed to be promotional opportunities.
-Entries may be made under an estate name.
+Please note, entries may not be entered under a commercial or business name; this rule does not apply to Division I. Entries may be made under an estate name.

 Amateur: An exhibitor who does not derive any income from horticulture.

 Professional: An exhibitor who derives income from horticulture.

 Novice: An exhibitor who has never won a blue ribbon in a major flower show.